spandandey12/Data534_project/notebooks/Jamie.md

 **Jan 16**
 - Conducted a code review of the initial wrapper.
-- **Decision:** Identified a need for a mountain-specific dataset.
-Researched and sourced the Andrew Kirmse 2023 prominence dataset to ensure our "mountaineering" niche was data-backed.

 **Jan 17**
 - Explored the Open-Meteo API documentation further to determine default variables.
-- **Decision:** Defined `default_variables` (rain, snowfall, cloud cover, etc.) to simplify the user experience, allowing beginners to get relevant data without manually specifying parameters.
+- Defined `default_variables` (rain, snowfall, cloud cover, etc.) to simplify the user experience, allowing beginners to get relevant data without manually specifying parameters.

 **Jan 18**
 - Drafted the project proposal report.

 **Jan 19**
 - Finalized the project proposal.
-- Refined the methodology section, specifically how we would calculate distances using the `geosphere` library and `distHaversine` formula.

 **Jan 20**
 - Prepared presentation slides for the proposal.
-- Created visual representations of how the `forecast_mountains` function would iterate through mountain lists to provide a side-by-side comparison.

 **Jan 21**
 - No work.

 **Jan 22**
 - Presented proposal to the class and received feedback from the instructor regarding "uniqueness."
-- **Pivot Decision:** Shifted focus from historical data to real-time forecasting.
+- Shifted focus from historical data to real-time forecasting.
 This allows mountaineers to use the tool for trip planning.
 - Focused on the "Gap Analysis"—noting that while `ropenmeteo` exists, there isn't a package specifically catering to mountain summit comparisons.
 - Refined the logic for the `forecast_mountains` function to ensure it could handle different `time_resolution` arguments dynamically.
+- Identified a need for a mountain-specific dataset.
+Researched and sourced the Andrew Kirmse 2023 prominence dataset to ensure our "mountaineering" niche was data-backed.
+- Created visual representations of how the `forecast_mountains` function would iterate through mountain lists to provide a side-by-side comparison.
 - Integrated the mountain summit dataset logic: merged mountain filtering with API calling.
 - [Commit](https://github.com/spandandey12/Data534_project/commit/426bc95a3fe283cf73f024d36363fa84d42242ef)

 **Jan 23**
 - Began drafting the `get_nearest_mountains` function.
+- Refined the methodology section, specifically how we would calculate distances using the `geosphere` library and `distHaversine` formula.
-- **Decision:** Added `prominence_threshold` and `elevation_threshold` as parameters.
+- Added `prominence_threshold` and `elevation_threshold` as parameters.
 This is crucial for mountaineers who only want to find "significant" peaks rather than small hills.

 **Jan 24**
 - Debugging session for the `geosphere` integration.